dzooli/docker-jenkins-stack/README.md

 ## Used tools and Docker images

-- Monitored for vulnerabilities by Bitnami
-- Pre-configured images for general usage

-Additional tool is your favourite text editor and a shell.
+### Docker images

+- jenkins/jenkins as the server
+- jenkins/inbound-agent as the base of the worker nodes

+### Tools

+- Your favorite text editor
+- A CLI utility or the embedded terminal in VS Code

 As a Linux fan I prefer Git Bash and VS Code.

 ## Let's start

+### The Jenkins server node

 We are using Docker compose to create the necessary services.
 First is the Jenkins server: